instavm/coderunner/README.md

 From [@apple/container](https://github.com/apple/container/blob/main/docs/technical-overview.md):
 >Each container has the isolation properties of a full VM, using a minimal set of core utilities and dynamic libraries to reduce resource utilization and attack surface.

+On Linux and Windows, CodeRunner uses Docker for similar containerization and security benefits.

 ## Architecture

 CodeRunner consists of:
-- **Sandbox Container:** Isolated execution environment with Jupyter kernel
+- **Sandbox Container:** Isolated execution environment (Apple Container or Docker) with a Jupyter kernel.
-- **MCP Server:** Handles communication between AI models and the sandbox
+- **MCP Server:** Handles communication between AI models and the sandbox.

 ## Examples